Healthcare Training

 a client of yours?

-On this track, we have talked about the eight common symptoms
+In this section... we have talked about the eight common symptoms

-of ADD.
+of ADHD.
 The eight common symptoms are inattention, impulsivity, difficulty

 delaying gratification, emotional overarousal, hyperactivity, noncompliance,